Joeycho/graduate_project-v-000/README.md

 # graduate_project-v-000
 Test machine learning techniques with TensorFlow libraries.

-Current one is from tutorials in Tensorflow, to recognize handwritten digits with a convolutional neural network.
+Current one in this folder is from tutorials in Tensorflow, to recognize handwritten digits with a convolutional neural network.

+The other one is located in the `Supervised Learning` folder.
+There are 3 files in the folder.

-The technique is called `Supervised Learning`.
+The technique which was used in the folder, is called `Supervised Learning`.

 - In the `Supervised Learning`, several models would be used and trained.
-- Each row in data consists of 5 ratings per each shop and the final selection from pet owner, such as [5,6,4,3,7,4]
+- Each element in data consists of ratings per each shop and the final selection from pet owner.
-- The range of rating is from 0 to 10, and for the final selection, it will be one of integers, inclusive from 0 to 4.
+- The range of rating could be from 0 to `the given number`, and for the final selection, it will be one of integers, inclusive from 0 to 4.
+For example, when the number of shops is 5, and the range is 10, a possible element would be [5,6,4,3,7,4].

 ## Instruction